metabrainz/bookbrainz-site/README.md

 The client-side JS is designed to use the require() function provided by browserify.
 In order to get usable JS files, the source JS has to be processed by browserify and then minified.
-There are two built-in grunt tasks to accomplish this.
+There are two built-in gulp tasks to accomplish this.

-    grunt
+    gulp
-    grunt uglify
+    gulp compress

 Running the site
 ----------------